Boris Nachamkin

-Boris Alexander Nachamkin (December 6, 1933 – February 14, 2018) was an American former professional basketball player.
+Boris Alexander Nachamkin (December 6, 1933 – February 14, 2018) was a Russian-American professional basketball player.

 Nachamkin was born in Brooklyn, New York, the son of Russian immigrants, and was Jewish.
 He played basketball for Thomas Jefferson High School.
 He then played college basketball for the New York University Violets men's basketball team.

 He played in the 1953 Maccabiah Games in Israel, winning a gold medal with the US team.

-Nachamkin was selected in the 1954 NBA Draft (second round, 16th overall) by the Rochester Royals.
+Nachamkin was selected in the 1954 NBA draft (second round, 16th overall) by the Rochester Royals.
 He played for the Royals in 1954 as a forward and averaged 3.3 points, 3.2 rebounds and 0.5 assists per contest in six career games.

+Boris was drafted by the U.S. Army, which subsequently cut his NBA career short.
+After his discharge from the service, he had a 36-year career with Bankers Trust, where he rose to the Head of Global Shipping in London.

+Nachamkin played in the Eastern Professional Basketball League (EPBL) for the Carbondale Celtics / Scranton Miners from 1954 to 1959 and Wilkes-Barre Barons from 1960 to 1963.
+He won an EPBL championship with the Miners in 1957.